Investing in CBTx

 In April 1984, Commercial National Bank undertook a $1.6 million reconstruction project to renovate its downtown facilities after incurring extensive fire damage.
 In 1991, during the Savings and Loan crisis, CNB acquired the insured deposits of Superior Savings Bank.
 In October 1995, anticipating future growth, the bank changed its name to Commercial Bank of Texas, N.A.
 (CBTx).
 Two acquisitions in 1998, the purchase of The Bank of East Texas, and the purchase of four branch locations from Surety Bank doubled the bank's asset size.
 This expanded the bank's market to include Angelina, Cherokee, and Houston counties.

 Following the motto of former bank president Thomas W. Baker, "The Bank can prosper only as the community prospers", Commercial Bank of Texas is solidly positioned to enter its second century of providing successful banking practices predicated on sound and prudent operating standards.
-Currently, CBTx has over 180 employees in twelve communities and the bank's Board of Directors and Officers are personally involved in the communities they serve.
+Currently, CBTx has over 200 employees in thirteen communities and the bank's Board of Directors and Officers are personally involved in the communities they serve.
 Commercial Bank of Texas remains the only locally owned bank in Nacogdoches and is proud to provide the community with more than a century of service, deeply rooted and rich in tradition.